thousandbrainsproject/tbp.monty/docs/future-work/framework-improvements/automate-benchmark-experiments-and-analysis.md

 Running the Monty benchmarks is time-consuming for researchers.
 Automating this process with the cli tool would be beneficial.
 However, implementing this feature in Bash proved challenging due to the numerous moving parts, and would be better suited to a full-fledged programming language.

-This RFC proposes rewriting the tool in Python to make maintainance and future enhancements easier.
+This RFC proposes rewriting the tool in Python to make maintenance and future enhancements easier.
 Using Python also ensures that both the research and engineering teams can more easily contribute to and maintain the tool moving forward.

 This rewrite will also allow us to add an option for JSON output format.